GSCrawley/CSec_SaaS/CSec_SaaS/README.md

+# See development_crew/docs/next_steps/Current\ progress\ and\ next\ steps.docx.md

 # Project Overview: Multi-Product Repository

-This repository contains two distinct products:
+This repository contains two distinct product
 - **Development Crew**: A general-purpose, modular AI agent platform designed to build applications across multiple domains.
 All platform code, agent implementations, infrastructure, and documentation are located in `development_crew/`.
 - **CSec_SaaS**: A customizable Cybersecurity Incident Response SaaS application, built using the Development Crew platform.
 All application-specific code and documentation are located in `csec_saas/`.